 Break a sweat from the inside out.

-Traditional sauna styles — hot and steamy or dry and super-heated – deliver a host of health benefits.
-They boost heart rate and cause blood vessels to dilate, which in turn will make you break a sweat, similar to the way your body does when it responds to light exercise.
+Traditional sauna styles — hot and steamy or dry and super-heated – deliver a host of health benefits, very similar to those experienced with light to moderate exercise.
+They boost heart rate and cause blood vessels to dilate, which in turn will make you break a sweat, similar to the way your body does when it responds to exercise.
 But instead of super-heating or steaming the air in the room into the 145 – 190 degree range, or even higher, infrared saunas run at roughly 120 -140 degrees, heating with infrared light and warming the body from the inside, not just on the surface.
 You’ll still sweat like a prize fighter but with less heat-related discomfort than you’d experience in a traditional sauna.
 Especially for those with certain types of health conditions – and get your doctor’s OK first – time spent in an infrared sauna can be a safer and more comfortable way to gently work up a good sweat.

 Bake away aches and pains.

 Why sauna?
 For starters, infrared sauna sessions can quickly help you recover from the aches, stiffness and sore muscles that take the spring out of your step.
 Endurance and professional athletes have used infrared sauna sessions as their secret weapon for years.
 The radiant heat of infrared stimulates blood flow which aids faster healing, assists with muscle and joint repair and helps tame pain.
 But even if you’re not playing for the New York Giants, you can take advantage of what the pros know – hitting the infrared sauna and getting yourself back out on the field without going down the slippery slope of pain meds and anti-inflammatories.